algoan/nestjs-linxo-connect-connector/README.md

 ### How to test locally

-To test locally the Oxlin Link process, a simple `index.html` file is rendered.
+To test locally the Linxo Connect Link process, a simple `index.html` file is rendered.
 To use it:

 Before testing
 - The client config should be updated in `service-accounts.config` in  `./json-server/db.json'.